Iris20050110/Iris20050110/README.md

 ###

-<p align="left">My name is Iris, and I'm currently a Computer Science student from UCLA</p>
+<p align="left">My name is Iris, and I'm currently a computer science student, developer, and creator from UCLA</p>

 ###